 COVID-19: The Cochrane Methodology Review Group is, like other Cochrane Review Groups, identifying which reviews might be relevant to the response to COVID-19.
 We will seek to make the key information in these as available, accessible and understandable as possible.
-These will include our reviews on the effects of stategies to improve recruitment and retention in randomised trials, which may be relevant to trials of interventions for COVID-19, of interventions to mitigate the effects of the response to COVID-19 on other areas of health and social care, and of pre-existing trials that may now be struggling to continue or complete.
+These will include our reviews on the effects of stategies to improve recruitment and retention in randomised trials, which may be relevant to trials of interventions for COVID-19, of interventions to mitigate the effects of the response to COVID-19 on other areas of health and social care, and of pre-existing trials that are struggling to continue or complete.

 Relevant reviews are:

 Strategies designed to help healthcare professionals to recruit participants to research studies

 Information from these reviews is being used in Trial Forge Evidence Packs to help those designing and conducting trials.
 These provide up-to-date summaries of evidence for trial process interventions and are available here.

 Cochrane has produced special collections of intervention reviews which are available from www.cochranelibrary.com.
 Evidence Aid is preparing COVID-19 summaries for relevant systematic reviews, which are available at www.evidenceaid.org/coronavirus-covid-19-evidence-collection.

 The Cochrane Methodology Review Group is the Cochrane Review Group responsible for Cochrane methodology reviews.
 These are a special type of Cochrane review, examining the evidence on methodological aspects of systematic reviews, randomised trials and other evaluations of health and social care.
 They are published in the Cochrane Database of Systematic Reviews in the Cochrane Library, alongside Cochrane reviews of the effects of interventions, diagnostic test accuracy, prognosis and overviews of Cochrane reviews.